Fredrick Redd

 Fredrick Redd is an operatic baritone.
 Redd has performed in concert, opera, musical theatre, recitals, radio, television and film.
 As a lead baritone opera singer, he has performed over 20 roles including the Metropolitan Opera Guild, New York City Opera, Opera North, Opera Carolina, Connecticut Grand Opera, Teatro Grattacielo, New York Grand Opera, Harrisburg Opera, Verismo Opera, Piedmont Opera, and Houston Opera Ebony, among others.

+In 2025, Fredrick became the Artistic Director of the William Warfield Vocal Competition for High School Students.
+He previously served an adjudicator for five years and is currently a Board Member with William Warfield Scholarship Fund.
+In 2025, Fredrick joined the Board of Directors for the State Opera of New Jersey.

 As an educator, Redd was assistant professor of construction management from 1996 to 1999 at Utica College of Syracuse University (now Utica University).
 He was an adjunct faculty member at the New York University School of Continuing Education from 1993 to 1996 and at the University of Phoenix from 2014 to 2015.